Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 How much retirement income is taxed in Indiana?

 For employees, home office expenses are a miscellaneous itemized deduction.
 If, however, you’re self-employed, you can deduct eligible home office expenses against your self-employment income.
-Therefore, the deduction will still be available to you for 2018 through 2025.
+Therefore, the deduction will still be available to you from 2018 through 2025.

 We are happy to assist our clients in completing their W-4 and WH-4 (or W-4P and WH-4P for their retirement or IRA distributions).